 Research, Scholarship, Creative Work in Progress

-The current area of research aims to identify and understand factors involved in the communication and virulence of Yersinia ruckeri, a pathogen affecting farmed rainbow trout.
+The goal of the Jozwick lab is to examine microbial community interactions and individual bacterial capabilities that can be exploited for use in aquaculture and improved fish health.
+Currently, there are 2 research foci.
+The first involves utilizing the zebrafish, Danio rerio, model organism to understand how interactions among bacterial community members contribute to resource partitioning and host health.
+The Jozwick lab is identifying, culturing, and characterizing the bacterial community housed in the skin mucus, as this microbiota has been shown to be important in the growth and resilience of teleost fish.
+This research endeavor is advanced through independent research experiences, as well as in upper-level laboratory coursework.
+The other current area of research aims to identify and understand factors involved in the communication and virulence of Yersinia ruckeri, a pathogen affecting farmed rainbow trout.
 This bacterium causes hemorrhagic septicemia and death, if left untreated.
 While a vaccine is currently in use, disease outbreaks still occur, leaving open the need for alternative control measures.
 By understanding the signals and genetic responses of communication (i.e. quorum sensing), we will learn how these processes impact persistence within the environment and the fish host.
-Broadly, the goal of Prof. Jozwick's research is to identify factors and microbial capabilities that can be exploited for novel control strategies.

 Rio RVM, Jozwick AKS, Savage AF, Sabet A, Vigneron A, Wu Y, Aksoy S, and Weiss BL.
 2019.
 Mutualist-Provisioned Resources Impact Vector Competency. mBIO.
 10: e00018-19.
 DOI: 10.1128/mBio.00018-19